How To Choose The Best Pole Dancing Shoes

 The sole of the shoe over laps the bottom of the platform at the front, which means eventually it gets caught and can damage the sole of your shoe.

-I also asked pole superstar Michelle Shimmy what she thought of this heel hack at one of her workshops this year, as a long time heel wearer she says it's never been an issue - a little bit of superglue or shoe glue and you're done!
+I also asked pole superstar Michelle Shimmy what she thought of this heel hack at one of her workshops a couple of years ago, as a long time heel wearer she says it's never been an issue - a little bit of superglue or shoe glue and you're done!

 What's The Next Best Alternative To Pleaser Shoes?